Carlos Alberto Mijangos

-Carlos Alberto Mijangos Castro (born 19 August 1951) is a Guatemalan professional football coach and former midfielder.
+Carlos Alberto Mijangos Castro (born 19 August 1951) is a Guatemalan professional former footballer and manager.

 Club career

 Nicknamed "El Comanche", Mijangos played for locals sides Juventud Retalteca, Club Xelajú MC, Deportivo Zacapa, C.S.D.
 Municipal and Cobán Imperial.

 He also played in the 1970s in El Salvador for Platense and Chalatenango, and won promotion with the latter to the Primera División de Fútbol de El Salvador in 1979.

 In Honduras he played for F.C.
 Motagua and in the United States for Tulsa Roughnecks.

 In 1982, he almost lost a leg due to infection.

 Managerial career

-After retiring, he went into management and managed Aurora, Escuintla, Xelajú, Juventud Retalteca, Sacachispas, Coatepeque, Ayutla, C.D.
+After retiring, Mijangos went into management and managed Aurora, Escuintla, Xelajú, Juventud Retalteca, Sacachispas, Coatepeque, Ayutla, C.D.
 Jalapa, Chimaltenango, San Marcos, Universidad, Deportivo Malacateco and Rosario.

 In 2004, he was in charge of Tipografía Nacional in Guatemala's third division.

 He then returned in 2005 to El Salvador to coach Chalatenango where he was dismissed in September 2005 and later became in charge of Guatemala Second Division side Deportivo San Pedro.

 In December 2009 joined Atlético Balboa.

-In 2017, he returned to Chalatenango, but, problems with the team's directive caused that Mijangos was not confirmed until April 8.
+In 2017, he returned to Chalatenango, but, problems with the team's directive caused that Mijangos was not confirmed until 8 April.